 Hyperglycolysis (an increase in glucose utilization) followed by hypometabolism may last for months after moderate or severe TBI.[xvii]

 This oxidation is normally handled by antioxidants which prevent free radicals from damaging brain cells.
 With traumatic brain injury the antioxidants normally present in brain cells are insufficient to prevent brain cell damage or death (apoptosis).

 Studies have found that metabolic markers such as the ATP/ADP ratio, NADH/NAD+ ratio, and N-acetylaspartate (NAA) levels all decrease after repeated concussions.
 Mitochondrial oxidative function is downregulated by as much as 10 days after injury.[xviii]

 Animal studies have found that after TBI, the brain experiences a reduction in creatine (Cr), NAA, phosphatidylcholine (PC), and in the ATP/ADP ratio.
 And these findings were later confirmed in athletes with concussion.[xix]
 All of which can be helped with nootropics that we’ll explore later in this post.

 It comes as no surprise that LTP is impaired after traumatic brain injury.
+Resulting is problems with memory.
 Problems with LTP manifest within 2 days of injury.
 And seems to recover within 7 – 15 days after injury.
 But LTP deficiency has been shown to last up to 8 weeks after TBI.[xx]

 Nootropics to support NMDA receptor functionality and long-term potentiation will be explored in the next section of this post.